 Priority check-in and boarding is available for members of Lion Air Passport Club.

-If you want to save time you spent on the airport, you can use the web check-in.
-Web check-in opens 24 hours before the departure time and close 4 hours before the flight.
+If you want to save time spent at the airport, you can use the web check-in.
+Web check-in opens 24 hours before the departure time and closes 4 hours before the flight.
 With a boarding pass printed out during the web check-in you can arrive at the airport a bit later, but you always should take into account that you still need to drop off your check-in baggage and pass through security scanning.
 Passengers carrying only a hand luggage can proceed directly to the gate.